milenalilova/theOutdoorChronicles/README.md

 ## User Flow:
 - **Homepage**: Users land on the homepage, where they can see an overview of the available trails and wildlife content.
 Unregistered users can only see limited details with an invitation to register or login, Register/Login page and About page.
 Registered users see random trails and wildlife content based on their location, if such is provided.

-- **Create an Account/Log In**: Users need to create an account or log in to see and contribute content, record sightings, and upload photos
+- **Create an Account/Log In**: Users need to create an account or log in to see and contribute content, record sightings, and upload photos.

+- **Create Trails and Animals profiles**: This can only be done by a staffuser with permissions, or a superuser.

 - **Explore Trails**: Registered users can search for trails based on name or location.
 A detailed description of the trail is provided, together with an option to log their own experience, upload photos, and see all other users' content related to the trail.